September 01, 2020

 Know the signs of hypothermia

 · Hypothermia is not related to cold water shock and creeps up gradually.
-It occurs when the body’s core temperature drops below 37C, and can first present as persistent shivering, reduced dexterity in hands, and difficulty using lips and tongue to speak.
+It occurs when the body’s core temperature drops below 37C, and can first present in swimmers as persistent shivering, feeling cold, and having low energy.

 · To avoid these symptoms or worse, keep moving in the water at all times, get out as soon as you feel you are getting colder, and dress as quickly as you can.